Why convert JSON to SQL?

 Does it generate CREATE TABLE statements automatically?

 Yes.
-Based on the first object in your JSON array (or the object itself), the tool infers column names and data types to generate a CREATE TABLE script.
-You can also choose to output only INSERT statements.
+Based on your JSON structure, the tool infers column names and appropriate SQL data types to generate a CREATE TABLE script.
+You can also choose to output only INSERT statements if the table already exists in your database.

 Is my JSON data uploaded to a server?

 No. The tool runs entirely in your browser.
-Your file never leaves your computer – even works offline after first load.
+Your file never leaves your computer — it also works offline after the first page load.

-How are JSON data types mapped to SQL?
+How are JSON data types mapped to SQL types?

 Can I customize the table name and column names?

 Yes.
-The tool uses “my_table” as default; you can edit the output directly before downloading.
-Column names are sanitized from JSON keys (spaces become underscores).
+The tool uses my_table as the default table name.
+You can edit the output directly before downloading.
+Column names are sanitised from JSON keys — spaces and special characters become underscores.

 Is this JSON to SQL converter really free?